College-Kings/College-Kings/.github/ISSUE_TEMPLATE/launcher_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behaviour or save file:
+Steps to reproduce the behaviour or save the file:
 1.
 2.
 3.